HOW MUCH DOES IT COST TO GET MARRIED IN ICELAND IN 2026?

 Average Budget for Your Iceland Elopement

-In 2026, a realistic budget for an Iceland elopement combined with a honeymoon trip including flights, rental car and accommodation for about 5-7 days during peak season typically falls between $9,000 and $20,000+ USD.
-This includes high-end photography, local vendors like HMUA, officiants and florists, luxury accommodation, and transport.
 While you can do it for less by staying fewer days, DIY-ing, or coming in the off-season months, most couples choose to invest in the $10k+ range for a seamless, stress-free experience that also allows them to do fun adventure activities on the wedding day or go to more remote locations (read more stunning view, fewer or no tourists at all).

 A Complete Budget Breakdown (with my personal tips)

-How Much Does a Ceremony Cost?
+How Much Does a Wedding Ceremony in Iceland Cost?

 Private humanist or pagan officiant

-• To get officially married in Iceland you need a local licensed celebrant.
+To get officially married in Iceland you need a local licensed celebrant.
 If you are opting for a private officiant the standard ceremony fee is around $750 plus travel fee depending on your location ($1.65 per 1 km of driving), so if your ceremony is at one of the waterfalls on the South coast of Iceland for example, the total will be around $1200.

 Keep in mind that if you intend to hike to your ceremony spot (for example a hike on a glacier), there is an additional hiking fee of $120 per hour.
 Here you can find humanist officiants and pagan chieftains available in Iceland.